 Under the current regulations, a criminal penalty for a trade secret misappropriation is narrowly defined and considered by many legal practitioners and academics as not protective enough of the rights of IP holders.

-The amendment to the Trade Secret Protection Act provides expands scope of punishable acts and increases penalties for trade secret infringement.
+The amendment to the Trade Secret Protection Act expands the scope of punishable acts and increases penalties for trade secret infringement.
 The Korean Trade Secret Act was amended to include as punishable actions:

 (a) removing a trade secret from an authorized to an unauthorized location for the purpose of obtaining an unjust benefit or harming the owner;